 - With one hand, gently open the folds of skin — called the labia — around the opening of your vagina.

-- Holding the tampon by its middle, gently push it into your vagina.
+- Holding the tampon applicator by its middle, gently push it into your vagina.

 The tampon should feel comfortable once it’s in.
 The string should hang out of your vagina.
-You’ll use it to pull the tampon back out.
+You’ll use the string to pull the tampon back out later.

 It’s generally recommended that you change your tampon every 4 to 8 hours or when it’s saturated with blood.
 You can tell when it’s saturated because you’ll see staining on your underwear.

-Even if your period is light, change it within eight hours.
+Even if your period is light, change it within 8 hours.
 If you leave it in longer, bacteria can grow.
-The bacteria can get into your bloodstream and cause a rare but serious illness called toxic shock syndrome (TSS).
+This bacteria can get into your bloodstream and cause a rare but serious illness called toxic shock syndrome (TSS).

 Here are a few ways to keep your tampon clean and dry: